nuxt/docs/en/api/configuration-dir.md

 ---
-title: "API: The dir Property"
+title: 'API: The dir Property'
 description: Define the custom directories for your Nuxt.js application
 ---